 If you agree with me that newborns are in the community and squirrels are out, then what can be the foundation of our shared equal right to life?
 I encourage you to put your own ideas and answers to the test like I did for sentience and self-awareness.
 And here’s my answer: I think it must be something like our human nature.
 It is the only answer I have found that works with what we already know from our intuitive sorting test.
 It operates consistently with all of our clear cases like newborns and squirrels.

-Applying the Answer about Equality to Abortion Ethics
+Applying the Answer: Personhood, Equality, and Abortion Ethics

 So let’s take that answer about the foundation of our equality and return to the topic of abortion.
 We can use the answer about the equal right to life community to solve our questions about a less clear case: the human embryo.
 If what gives you access to the equal right to life community is something like humanness, then the unborn human must be in because they meet the criterion.
 If we want to be consistent about equality, then we have to include the unborn.